 The collection also houses artifacts such as pre-Columbian pottery from Bolivia, Anasazi and Lower Mississippi culture pottery, Asian and African artifacts, oriental carpets, chinaware, and paintings.
 There is also a collection of 19th century photographs of the American Southwest.

 The Rare Books, Manuscripts, & Artifacts collection is open by appointment.
-Please contact rare books librarian Bernard Derr to arrange a visit.
+Please contact Special Collections Librarian Stacy Chaney-Blankenship to arrange a visit.